 \subsection{Overview}

-This article builds upon our previous results \cite{Wetzlinger2020}, where we automatically tune all algorithm parameters based on an approximative distance to the exact reachable set.
-Our contributions are as follows: \begin{enumerate} \item An automated reachability algorithm that adaptively tunes all algorithm parameters so that any desired error bound in terms of the Hausdorff distance between the exact reachable set and the computed outer-approximation is respected at all times. \item An efficient extraction of an inner-approximation from the previously computed outer-approximation. \item An automated verifier, which iteratively refines the accuracy of the outer- and inner-approximations until the specifications given by time-varying safe sets and unsafe sets can be either proven or disproven. \end{enumerate}
+This work is structured as follows: After introducing some preliminaries in \secref{sec:preliminaries}, we provide a mathematical formulation of the problem statement in \secref{sec:problemformulation}.
+The main body (Secs.~\ref{sec:tuning}-\ref{sec:verification}) builds upon our previous results \cite{Wetzlinger2020}, where we tuned the algorithm parameters based on non-rigorous approximation error bounds using a naive tuning strategy.
+Neither inner-approximations nor automated verification/falsification were considered in \cite{Wetzlinger2020}.
+In detail, this article contributes the following novelties: \begin{itemize} \item We derive a rigorous approximation error for the reachable set, based on which we provide an \emph{automated reachability algorithm} (\algref{alg:automated}) that adaptively tunes all algorithm parameters so that any desired error bound in terms of the Hausdorff distance between the exact reachable set and the computed outer-approximation is respected at all times (see \secref{sec:tuning}). \item We show how to efficiently extract an \emph{inner-approximation} from the previously computed outer-approximation (see \secref{sec:innerApprox}). \item We introduce an \emph{automated verifier} (\algref{alg:verify}), which iteratively refines the accuracy of the outer- and inner-approximations until the specifications given by time-varying safe/unsafe sets can be either proven or disproven (see \secref{sec:verification}). \end{itemize} \figref{fig:overview} depicts the relation of individual contributions in Secs.~\ref{sec:tuning}-\ref{sec:verification}.
+Finally, we demonstrate the performance of the proposed algorithms on a variety of numerical examples in \secref{sec:numex} and discuss directions for future work in \secref{sec:discussion}.

-The remainder of this article is structured as follows: After introducing some preliminaries in \secref{sec:preliminaries}, we provide a mathematical formulation of the problem statement in \secref{sec:problemformulation}.
-The main part is \secref{sec:tuning}, where we present our automated reachability algorithm that automatically tunes all parameters to compute an outer-approximation of the reachable sets of desired accuracy.
-Next, we show how to extract inner-approximations directly from the computed outer-approximations in \secref{sec:innerApprox}.
-Finally, by combining inner- and outer-approximation we obtain an automated verification algorithm in \secref{sec:verification}.
-We provide a variety of numerical examples to demonstrate the performance of the proposed algorithms in \secref{sec:numex} and discuss directions for future work in \secref{sec:discussion}.